dsmrreader/dsmr-reader/documentation/docs/explained/hall-of-fame.md

-# Hall of Fame
+DSMR-reader is originally created and authored by:

-DSMR-reader is originally created and authored by Dennis Siemensma.
+- Dennis Siemensma

 ## Thanks to